 - Passport;

-- Birth Certificate;
+- Birth Certificate:

 - Certificate of Naturalization;

 - Certificate of Citizenship; or

 - Permanent Resident Card ("green card").

-If the applicant is unable to provide any of the documents listed above, on a case by case basis, the R3 Program will accept -as proof of citizenship or legal presencedocumentation listed in the Interim Guidance on Verification of Citizenship, Qualified Alien Status and Eligibility Under Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), published by the United States Department of Justice, Federal Register Vol. 62, No. 221 (November 17, 1997), 62 FR 61344.
+If the applicant is unable to provide any of the documents listed, the Program above, on a case by case basis, the R3 Program will accept on a case by case basis -as proof of citizenship or legal presence- documentation listed in the Interim Guidance on Verification of Citizenship, Qualified Alien Status and Eligibility Under Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), published by the United States Department of Justice, Federal Register Vol. 62, No. 221 (November 17, 1997), 62 FR 61344.